LFGaming/Winter-is-coming-for-obsidian/README.md

 ![Screenshot](./pictures/demo1.png)

-If you feel like something should be changed, doesn't work corectly or you would like to see diferend, then please create a issue.
+If you feel like something should be changed, doesn't work corectly or you would like to see different, then please create a issue.

 Would you like to contribute?
 Go ahead!